-Meets training requirements for National Fire Academy, Leadership training series and part of Washington state's training requirement for certification as Fire Officer I. For mid-range managers and company officers to enhance critical skills and experience needed to be effective as leaders.
+Meets training requirements for National Fire Academy, Leadership training series and part of Washington State training requirement for certification as Fire Officer I. For mid-range managers and company officers to enhance critical skills and experience needed to be effective as leaders.

-FIRE 276 Administrative Fire Officer (3)
+FIRE 276 Administrative Fire Officer (